makrai/notes/zhang20-winoWhy-acl.md

 ## 3.4 Dataset Analysis

-* even though the majority of reverse reasons are not plausible, some of them do make sense.
-One scenario is that when the reason is comparing some property of both candidates, it can be used for both questions.
-For example, for the e.g “The trophy doesn’t fit into the brown suitcase because it is too small/l” explanations like “Only small objects can fit into large objects” are plausible for both questions
+* even though the majority of reverse reasons are not plausible, some of them do make sense
+  * when the reason is comparing some property of both candidates, it can be used for both questions
+  * “The trophy doesn’t fit into the brown suitcase because it is too small/l” explanations like “Only small objects can fit into large objects” are plausible for both questions
 * most of the reasons generated by GPT-2 have relatively low quality
   * GPT could generate some meaningless words (e.g., ‘-C.B.’)
   * some of the answers are related and complete sentences by themselves, but